kfriedrichs/pentomino-js/README.md

 ### elephant_ui.html

 Interface with a PentoElephantBoard.
-Pieces are selected by clicking and can be moved using arrow buttons on the side.
+Pieces are selected by clicking and can be moved, rotated and flipped using arrow buttons on the side.

 ### task_creator_study1.html